 So, how has Piccadilly Records kept its spark where so many others have failed?
 Like all good record shops, it is more than just a location from which actual artefacts can be acquired in an increasingly digital world.
 It’s no exaggeration to claim that, across the decades, it has woven itself into the fabric of the city’s music community; the records – in whatever format – are merely the most obvious manifestation, but it is also a place where tickets can be bought, flyers can be perused, fanzines can be distributed, discoveries can be made.

-Lying a doorstep away from the venues in which bands themselves sound check, socialise, thrill, and sometimes disappoint is a distinct advantage: Night & Day Café, Black Dog Ballroom, Common and many others are reassuringly close by.
+Lying a doorstep away from the venues in which bands themselves sound check, socialise, thrill, and sometimes disappoint is a distinct advantage: Night & Day Café, The Castle and Gullivers and many others are reassuringly close by.
 But laurels are not to be rested upon, and Piccadilly has always been an early adopter.
 Staff recommendations, an annual “best of” list, in-store reviews, records of the week, a shed-load of vinyl: these are all things that Piccadilly Records has long since traded on.
-It has embraced the hope of Record Store Day, and though that particular annual event flirts with historical re-enactment (should we be excited about The White Stripes in 2012?), Piccadilly itself seems resolutely forward looking.
+It has embraced the hope of Record Store Day, and though that particular annual event flirts with historical re-enactment, Piccadilly itself seems resolutely forward looking.
 And its online shop manages to get across the bricks and mortar charm and personality of its real-life venue, winning fans from way past the Northern Quarter’s boundaries.
 So to say Piccadilly Record prevails, to call it an institution, may be accurate, but it’s also misleading.
 This is one record shop that is as vital to the music that’s still committed to physical form as the musicians who make it.